Raspberry Swirl Sweet Rolls

 - 1 teaspoon cornstarch

 - Make The Dough: In a small saucepan, warm the milk over low heat until lukewarm (no need to use a thermometer, but to be precise: about 95 degrees F).
-Pour the warm milk into the bowl of a stand electric mixer fitted with the dough hook attachment and manually stir in the sugar and yeast.
-Cover with a towel and let stand until the yeast is foamy, about 5-10 minutes.
-Add the softened butter, eggs, and salt.
-Scrape down the sides and manually stir as needed.
-Gradually add the flour and beat at medium speed until a soft dough forms.
-Increase speed to medium-high and beat until the dough is soft and supple, about 10 minutes longer. *If you do not have a stand-mixer with a hook attachment, knead the dough by hand in this step.
+Pour the warm milk into the bowl of a stand electric mixer fitted with the dough hook attachment (OR you can use a handheld mixer OR no mixer, but a stand mixer is ideal).
+With a spoon, manually stir in the sugar and yeast.
+Cover with a towel and let sit until the yeast is foamy, about 5-10 minutes.
+On low speed, beat in the softened butter until it is slightly broken up.
+Next add the eggs, one at a time, and then the salt.
+The butter won't really be mixing into the mixture, so don't be alarmed if it stays in pieces.
+On low speed, gradually add the flour.
+Once it is all added, beat on medium speed until a soft dough forms.
+Increase speed to medium-high and beat until the dough is soft and supple, about 8-10 minutes longer. *If you do not have a stand-mixer with a hook attachment, knead the dough by hand in this step.

-- Line the bottom of a 9x13 inch baking dish with parchment paper,leaving room on the sides.
-Turn the dough out onto a lightly floured work surface and, using a rolling in, roll into a 10x24 inch rectangle.
+- Butter/grease/spray with nonstick spray the bottom of a 9x13 inch baking dish, then line with parchment paper.
+Turn the dough out onto a lightly floured work surface and, using a rolling pin, roll into a 12x18 inch rectangle.
 I used a ruler for accuracy.
 Make sure the dough is smooth and evenly thick, even at the corners.

 - Make The Filling: In a medium bowl, toss the frozen raspberries with the sugar and cornstarch.
 Spread the cold sugared raspberries evenly over the dough.
-Tightly roll up the dough to form a 24-inch-long log.
-Cut into 16 even rolls (about 1.5 inches in width each).
+Tightly roll up the dough to form an 18-inch-long log.
+Cut into 12 even rolls (about 1.5 inches in width each).
 Arrange them in the prepared baking pan, cut sides up.
-Cover the rolls and let them rise in a warm place until they are puffy, about 2 hours.
+Cover the rolls and let them rise in a warm place until they are puffy, about 2 hours OR overnight (see note).
 The berries will release their juice at the bottom of the pan - this is OK.

-- Preheat the oven to 400F degrees.
+- After the rolls have risen, preheat the oven to 400F degrees.
 Cover the rolls with aluminum foil and bake for about 25 minutes, until they are golden and the berries are bubbling.
 Transfer the pan to a rack to cool for about 15 minutes.